 Any student that is temporarily or permanently residing in Massachusetts that operates a vehicle in Massachusetts and does not have a Massachusetts license plate.

 Who does this NOT apply to?

-Students bringing vehicles into Massachusetts whose vehicles do not have a Massachusetts license plate are required to download and complete the Massachusetts Department of Transportation Nonresident Driver Statement form.
+Students bringing vehicles into Massachusetts whose vehicles do not have a Massachusetts license plate are required to download and complete the Massachusetts Department of Transportation Non-resident Driver Statement form.
 This form must be completed for every vehicle.
-Once completed, bring the form to the Housing & Security Office located on the 2nd floor of the HCHC Administration Building.
-If you are mailing the form please mail it to the attention of George A. Georgenes.
+Once completed, bring or mail the form to the Finance Office, located on the 2nd floor of the HCHC Administration Building.

 HCHC will mail a copy of the student’s form to the Brookline Police Department.
 HCHC will then mail a state-approved decal to the student’s local address.
 This decal must be prominently displayed in the uppermost center portion of the windshield of the student’s vehicle.
 There is no cost for the decal and it is valid until the student’s expected graduation date.
 This decal IS NOT a substitute for an HCHC parking permit decal.